Laser Liposuction (SmartLipo, Slim Lipo, Cool Lipo, ProLipo Plus): Is it for You?

 Choose a Board-Certified Plastic Surgeon for Your Laser Liposuction

-Competition in the laser liposuction market is intense, making it a challenge for consumers to pick between brands and, no doubt, a challenge for a physician to choose one laser over another.
+Competition in the laser liposuction market is intense, making it a challenge for consumers to pick between brands — and, no doubt, a challenge for physicians to choose one laser over another.
 You should consider interviewing more than one plastic surgeon, asking first which laser or lasers he or she uses, and then checking out the company website before your consultation to find out about its benefits and risks.
 You could also ask your doctor why he or she chose SmartLipo over Cool lipo and other brands, for instance.

 About the Reviewer of This Article